MohamadYusuf/WebRx-Site/docs/output-properties.md

 {% include sample-warning.html %}
 # Output Properties

-<code>Output properties</code> are observable properties that are backed by an Rx-Observable.
+Output properties are observable properties that are backed by an Rx-Observable.
 Output properties are **read-only**, but will still fire change notifications.

 Output properties are created by calling the <code>toProperty()</code> operator on **any Rx-Observable** instance.